r4ksai/Git-Status-Display/README.md

 - Auto dim according to the time
 - Show loading animation on start
 - Use freertos to make display animation async
-- Add Product image to readme
 - Show some animation every 10mins to use as a pomodoro timer
-- Frequertly update the data
+- Frequertly update the data with time
-- Flip all the alternative columns to make it looks right